 "Mathematics Münster: Dynamics - Geometry - Structure" receive funding under the Excellence Strategy of the Federal and State Governments as a "Cluster of Excellence" for a period of seven years, with effect from 1 January 2019.
 The four participating institutes belong to the Faculty of Mathematics and Computer Science at the University of Münster.
 The two spokespersons of Mathematics Münster are Prof. Dr. Thomas Nikolaus and Prof. Mario Ohlberger.
 Thomas Nikolaus succeeded Prof. Dr. Christopher Deninger who stepped down after five years in office in 2024.

-The excellence of the researchers is also documented by five Leibniz Prizes, two Alexander von Humboldt Professorships, five ERC Grants, a Karl Georg Christian von Staudt Prize, an Alfried Krupp Award, a Max Planck Research Award and a Felix Klein Prize.
+The excellence of the researchers is also documented by five Leibniz Prizes, two Alexander von Humboldt Professorships, six ERC Grants, a Karl Georg Christian von Staudt Prize, an Alfried Krupp Award, a Max Planck Research Award and a Felix Klein Prize.